Latin Name: Tanacetum vulgare

 Type: Perennial

-Habitat & Impacts: Common tansy requires open habitats in fertile soil, usually becoming established on disturbed ground.
+Habitat & Impacts: Common tansy prefer open, sunny areas in nutrient-rich and well drained soil usually becoming established on disturbed grounds.
 This species can spread into adjacent undisturbed areas once established.
-It is especially prone to infesting riparian areas where chemical control is not possible.
-This species can have significant impacts in riparian areas, by reducing native vegetation, affecting stream bank stability ,and reducing forage quantity and quality for livestock and wildlife.
-Common tansy is unpalatable to most livestock and may be mildly toxic in some cases (Royer and Dickinson 1999).
+It is especially prone to infesting riparian areas where chemical control is limited or not possible.